Cleethorpes Townscape Heritage Programme

 Number 33 Alexandra Road has had a colourful past, including being a purveyor of oysters in the early 20th century, Newman’s jewellers in the late 1960s and more recently, a string of different occupiers.
 The building facade has been updated, including restoration of the shop front to its Victorian heritage.

-42-45 Alexandra Road: This stretch of buildings on Alexandra Road consists of a terrace of several purpose-built shops with residential accommodation behind and above built between 1887 and 1906.
-This project is currently on site (summer 2025).
+42-45 Alexandra Road: This stretch of buildings on Alexandra Road consists of a terrace of several purpose-built shops with residential accommodation behind and above, along with a cast iron balcony on the front elevation, built between 1887 and 1906.
+The cast iron restoration is currently on site and due for completion in early 2026.

 Balcony photos – use the arrow to scroll through these.